 HOW CAN I PREPARE FOR THE COURSE?

-There are no prerequisites for the course.
-All Week One courses require reading and preparation before classes begin on January 11, 2021.
-Students will be emailed information about course materials and instructions for their Week One course in December.
+There are no prerequisites for the Week One first-year simulation courses.
+All of them, however, require reading and preparation before classes begin on January 9, 2023.
+Students can expect to receive information about course materials and instructions via their course's Canvas page and/or their email in December.

 HOW AM I EVALUATED?